conuko/robofriends-redux-tested/README.md

 A fully responsive simple React/Redux App using Redux store, stateful components and lifecycle hooks to look up users from a fake API.

 Built with React and Redux.
 Styled with Tachyons.
+Tested with Enzyme and Jest for Snapshot Testing.

 ## Getting Started